prydin/the-bog-standard/README.md

 # The Bog Standard
 A common sense 50W amplifier for the common (wo)man.

+## Project status (Read this first!)
+This project is still work in progress.
+After thorough simulations, a first prototype has been build and performs very well in preliminary tests.
+That said, it is an early prototype and there might still be some bugs to work out.

+You are welcome to use this design and build it.
+Just be aware that it's subject to change.

 ## Background
 The idea of this amplifier came from me seeing beginners struggling with amplifier designs that were either pure junk, too complicated, required exotic and obsolete components or all of the above.